HariSekhon/HAProxy-configs/README.md

 ### Backend Server Addresses (set these to your cluster hosts)

--*In most cases all you'll need to do is add your server addresses in to the backend config and then start HAProxy**.
+**In most cases all you'll need to do is add your server addresses in to the backend config and then start HAProxy**.

 Common backend server addresses have been pre-populated for convenience including: